 Is a Non-Verbal Learning Disability Making it Difficult to Adjust to a Career, Relationships and Life in General?

 Nonverbal Learning Disorder is a neurological condition that first manifests during childhood and tends to include verbal strengths, such as an advanced vocabulary and verbal memory, along with specific deficits in visual spatial memory, fine and gross motor skills, abstract reasoning, decoding body language, and understanding humor and other non-concrete forms of social interaction.
 These deficits can result in challenges for young adults in the workplace and social arena, and at times, many young adults with NVLD also develop anxiety disorders and depression.

-Young adults with NVLD often bring unique interpersonal strengths that may be less visible to others, such as a true compassion and empathy for those who may experience social anxiety and professional frustration; a love of reading, history, and other subjects and pastimes that play to their strengths; and a perseverance and diligence despite facing many life obstacles.
+Young adults with NVLD also bring unique interpersonal strengths that may be less visible to others, such as a true compassion and empathy for those who may experience social anxiety and professional frustration; a love of reading, history, and other subjects and pastimes that play to their strengths; and a perseverance and diligence despite facing many life obstacles.
 If you are struggling with some of the challenges of NVLD, you may not know how to find the best possible help for your unique situation.
 With the support of someone who understands how NVLD may impact you, you can bring your strengths to the surface and feel empowered to navigate workplace challenges and establish meaningful relationships.

 Working With an Experienced Therapist Can Help You Utilize Your Unique Strengths

-I work with young adults with NVLD to build on their inherent strengths, not only helping them to overcome social and professional challenges while feeling self-confident in different life arenas, but also working to alleviate the symptoms of anxiety and depression that accompany this disorder.
-As a therapist with NVLD, I personally know the pain and frustration presented by this condition, but I am also aware that by using your unique skills and verbal strengths, creating everyday coping strategies for managing different responsibilities and assignments, and disclosing your learning difference in an empowering fashion, you can achieve professional and social success.
+I work with young adults with NVLD to build on their inherent strengths, not only helping them to overcome social and professional challenges while feeling self-confident in different arenas, but also working to alleviate the symptoms of anxiety and depression that accompany this disorder.
+As a therapist with NVLD, I personally know the pain and frustration presented by this condition, but I am also aware that by using your unique skills and strengths, creating everyday coping strategies for managing different responsibilities and assignments, and disclosing your learning difference in an empowering fashion, you can achieve professional and social success.